anka02/team_saga/README.md

 3. run `docker-build.sh` and `docker-run.sh`.
 The building process takes about 9 mins and includes full installation.
 4. Open Rasa X to train the model for use in NLU part in browser `https://localhost:5002` and then open the generated link `Guest URL` displayed in the terminal
 `http://localhost:5002/guest/conversations/productio/<genarated code>`.
-    Alternative: download the model from *WE NEED TO UPLOAD IT SOMEWHERE, TO ALLOW OTHERS ACCESS TO THE MODEL* to models/ and then run generated the link `Guest URL`

 The default docker deployment includes running Rasa X and opens the Chatbot UI.
 The configuration of Chatbot's mode can be changed in
 `entrypoint.sh`.
 After any changes in configuration files, you need to rebuild the container.